Liv-code-tech/Liv-code-tech/README.md

   I am looking for a role which allows me to develop the skills I have learned and work collaboratively to achieve great results.

   💻
-  Software Engineering, UX Research/Design and Data Analysis are my primary fields of interest.
+  Front-end Development, UX Research/Design and Data Analysis are my primary fields of interest.
 I have worked primarily with Python (including Kivy and Django) and have programmed a fair amount using HTML, CSS and JavaScript.

   🎯
   My aim is to simplify users' lives, by designing and creating user-friendly programmes which remove informational clutter and feel good to use.